igor-olikh/fladar/docs/OPEN_SOURCE_CHECKLIST.md

 - [ ] Verified no log files are tracked
 - [ ] Verified no output files are tracked
 - [ ] Repository structure is clean
+- [ ] Version numbers are consistent across all files
+- [ ] Dependency licenses are verified and documented

 ### GitHub
 - [ ] Repository description is set